PorterNilsson/startup/README.md

     - Retrieving a random proverb
 - **DB/Login:** Store base users and writers in the database.
 No features of the main site are available until authenticated.
 Registers new users and writers.
 Stores articles.
 - **WebSocket:** Users' live chat messages are broadcast to all other users in the chat room.

+## HTML Deliverable

+For this deliverable I built out the structure, main navigational elements, and placeholder logic for my application using HTML.

+- [x] **HTML pages** \- Four HTML pages corresponding to a login screen, home screen, writer discovery screen, and writer information screen.
+- [x] **Links** - The header contains links to the login page (logout) and home page.
+Additionally, all links work with the exception of the buttons for "article" and "chat" as this will be implemented using JavaScript.
+- [x] **Text** \- Included placeholder text for articles, biographical information for writers, and chat messages.
+- [x] **Images** - Included one image per article and one per writer.
+Additionally, the website icon is updated to reflect the brand.
+- [x] **DB/Login** \- The database will need to be queried to validate current users, and it will need to be written to create new users.
+The "Username" text on the header of each page will be replaced dynamically with the user's actual username.
+Additionally, the location of articles and images created by writers will need to be referenced in the database.
+Finally, the user has a unique follower list that will be stored in and retrieved from the database.
+The live chat will not be persistent beyond the UI.
+Writers will have a persistent and permanent blacklist that will be stored and enforced (clicking the user's name in chat).
+- [x] **WebSocket** - Chat on the home screen will be a realtime feed.